nicolebplatt/GWU_kickstarter-analysis/README.md

 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/99286327/155813197-52e51ff6-9221-44cb-89e3-9f752985833e.png)

 ### Analysis of Outcomes Based on Goals
-Another important aspect to analyze was the outcome of a campaign based on the goal amount.
+Another important aspect to analyze was the outcome of the play campaigns based on the goal amount.
 This insight would help inform whether Louise's budget of $10,000+ is realistic in getting funded based on historical data.
 Again, I included all countries and timeframes.

 The results of this analysis are below: